henry2004y/vlasiator_manual/menu2.md

 For example, if the temperature is very low, the distribution is approximately a Dirac distribution.
 Therefore, the distribution will only locate within one velocity cell, and thus taking the velocity value as the cell center value instead of the input value listed above.
 The output velocity would be way off if the velocity space resolution is low.

+The other thing worths noticing is that there will be numerical errors.
+Even if you set a periodic boundary with a set of constant input parameters, the output velocity will still fluctuates on the order of machine precision.

 Background field
 ```YAML